RealTitanGod/Titans-Bot-Docs/KnD Bot/Privacy Policy.md

 - No other actions may update the stored information at any given time.

-### Temporarely Stored Information
+### Temporarily Stored Information

-- The Bot may keep the stored information in an internal cacheing mechanic for a certain amount of time.
+- The Bot may keep the stored information in an internal caching mechanic for a certain amount of time.

 - After this time period, the cached information will be dropped and only be re-added when required.